 - Arts Council England - Grants for the Arts

-- Arts Council Wales - Arts grants for creative individuals
+- Arts Council Wales - Arts grants for creative professionals

 - Creative Scotland - Open Funding